A surprised businessman wearing a light blue button-up shirt holds a smartphone against a solid pink background, looking concerned.

 • Failing to reach true decision-makers

 5. Win rates against competitors are declining.
-This is the canary in the coal mine.
+Of all the warning signs, this one tends to be the most telling.
 If you’re losing more competitive deals than last year, your product is becoming less competitive or your sales team has lost its edge.

 If you suspect your sales team isn’t where it should be, here’s what you can do: